 Over the years, the relationship with the Cleveland Clinic has changed.
 I’ve criticized and critiqued them for a long time, but for a project that I was involved with in Fairfax, The Aura, the Clinic came to the table.
 They assisted in land acquisition, brought $10 million plus in gap financing, which I think is an excellent model.
 I hope that continues.
 It happens in other cities – for example, Baltimore with Johns Hopkins, in Columbus with the Children’s Hospital, has the same sort of model.

 There are some opportunities we’ve fallen short on in this neighborhood.
 There are a lot of politics and power struggles around the Opportunity Corridor.
 There’s no reason why every square foot or acre of that boulevard shouldn’t be full.
 I know how we get there.
 I just don’t know who’s going to broker it.
 My simplistic brain says that University Hospitals, Cleveland clinic, the two medical schools, the institutions, the art museum – they all have supply chains.
 They have agency.
-Why do you think IBM is sitting there (on Cedar Ave.)?
+Why do you think IBM is sitting there (on Cedar Avenue)?
 They have their regional repository there.
 These institutions have the ability to cause some of these businesses to set up shop here (on the Opportunity Corridor).
 To me, proximity solves part of the problem.
 You’re not shipping stuff in like dry cleaning or janitorial supplies.

 It also wouldn’t be the end of the world if some of those Starbucks weren’t within the four walls of the Clinic.
 I’ve been looking at what happens at, for example, at the University of Wisconsin – there’s a community college of 50,000 plus, a university of 50,000 plus, and they actually work together to create startup businesses.
 There’s a few million square feet of businesses that exist.
 There’s a lot going on in this city, but I just don’t know how you convene and create businesses along the Opportunity Corridor.